Search and Rescue Dogs

 Why are dogs used for search and rescue work?

-Dogs are specially equipped to be rescuers and can home in on a lost person with their amazing sense of smell.
-With noses that far surpass ours, dogs have more than 100 million sensory receptor sites in the nasal cavity, as compared to 6 million in people.
+Dogs are specially equipped to be rescuers and can locate a lost person with their amazing sense of smell.
+With noses that far surpass ours, dogs have more than 100 million sensory receptor sites in the nasal cavity, compared to 6 million in people.
 Moreover, the area of the canine brain devoted to analyzing odors is about 40 times larger than the comparable part of the human brain.
-In fact, it has been estimated that dogs can smell anywhere from 1,000 to 10,000 times better than people.
+It has been estimated that dogs can smell anywhere from 1,000 to 10,000 times better than people.
 Dogs simply have a “nose” for rescue work.

 Humans may readily smell baking cookies, but dogs can detect a lot more because they have an additional olfactory organ that increases their ability to smell.
 Located inside the nasal cavity, Jacobsen’s organ opens into the roof of the mouth behind the upper incisors.
 The nerves from Jacobsen’s organ lead directly to the brain and, unlike other nerves in the nose that respond to ordinary smells, these nerve cells respond to a range of substances that often have no odor at all.
 In other words, they work to detect “undetectable” odors.